IgnaciodeNuevo/frontend-development-interviews/README.md

 * Planning Code Reviews, QA, CI, Testing, Crossbrowser testing, Deployment, GIT, issue tracker?
 * What percentage of a build is dedicated to QA?
 * When something goes wrong, how do you handle it?

+### Bonus Questions

++ Do you believe an employee should ever "stay as late as it takes to get the job done?"
++ Do you ever bring in lunch/dinner during crunch times?
++ Do you send employees to tech conferences?
+  + Do you let them spend working hours creating talks to give at said conferences?
++ What do you think about Google's 20% policy?

 ## Awesome Interview Questions